 CERTIFICATE OF EXCELLENCE

-The EDiR is an additional qualification of excellence, which serves the standardisation and accreditation of radiologists across European borders.
+The EDiR is an additional qualification of excellence, which serves as a tool for the standardisation and accreditation of radiologists across European borders.
 It provides an international benchmark for general radiology and is officially and fully endorsed by the European Union of Medical Specialists (UEMS) and the ESR.

-EDiR is an added value to your CV and currently is a differential value from other candidates for a job or fellowship.
+The EDiR adds value to your CV and sets you apart from other candidates for a job or fellowship.

-EDiR aims to work alongside existing national structures and board examination to harmonise the level of Radiology training within the European context.
+The EDiR aims to work alongside existing national structures and board examinations to harmonise the level of Radiology training within Europe.

 The examination tests knowledge, skills and competence in general radiology in three components: